-Quizzes There are three quizzes during the semester, in-person for sections 1 and 2, and at-home for section 3.
-There is no quiz for section 4.
+Quizzes There are three quizzes during the semester, for sections 1 and 2, and 3.

 Graduate Student Presentations

 Graduate students are also required to discuss with Prof. Frei near the beginning of the semester their interest in this class, and their presentation to the class at the end of the semester.
 The presentation is to be about one or more journal articles related to the course material.
 If a student requests, Prof. Frei will consider allowing a presentation of a statistical analyses related to the student's own research.